The Secret of Successful IT Projects

 Take into account the client’s wishes

 This is a given (of course), but it’s likely that the client’s expressed wishes will form a small part of the Requirements Document.
-Clients are often surprised by the amount of detail that goes into that document, although few question the amount of detail.

 Incorporate Relevant Experience

 The role of the IT Department should be to add value rather than implement blindly.
 They will have seen it, done it, and may even have the T-shirt from before.
 They should also be familiar with industry best practices, and how those practices evolve.

 The IT Department will be aware of elements that the client is less likely to think of.
 For example: